danthulurisaihemanth/HumanChain-AI-Safety-Incident-Log-API/README.md

 3. Add search and filtering capabilities
 4. Implement data export functionality (CSV, JSON)
 5. Add more detailed statistics and reporting features

+## License
+This project is licensed under the MIT License.

+## Author
+Developed by D. Sai Hemanth Varma